-Within the palace enclosure, and opposite to the Military Parade Ground, is a large elliptical square shaped like a Roman circus with 10 stone benches.
+Within the palace enclosure, and opposite to the Military Parade Ground, you can find with the audioguide (audioguides) a large elliptical square shaped like a Roman circus with 10 stone benches.
 At this spot, celebrations were carried out in honour of the absolutist royalty.

 Near the square is a rail stop called “Palace Stop”, which is linked to the train station.
 This rail route was the second created in the Iberian Peninsula - on February 9, 1851-, and it linked Madrid with Aranjuez.
 It was used to take the riverside garden products (strawberries and asparagus) to the capital; as a result, it was named the “Strawberry Train“.

 Today, the Strawberry Train recreates the 19th century trip by means of a steam locomotive from the 20th century with wooden wagons and hostesses wearing clothes from the period and offering the travellers typical products from Aranjuez.

 4. The Pairs Square and The House of Stoves

 The Pairs Square owes its name to a former horse riding game played in pairs of horse riders under the kings and queens' balconies.

 From the balustrade, serving as the enclosure of the King's Garden, you could see the court's different recreational events, among them dressage in pairs.

 Surrounding the square, we can see with the audioguide (audioguides) illustrious buildings such as the Houses of Trades and Knights on the east, the former palace stables on the south, which is currently a hotel, and the path of SILVELA Palace - including the small palace - on the west.